Is vaping bad for me?

 What is the best way to quit smoking?

 Research tells us that the best way to stop smoking is to use an evidenced based medication like nicotine replacement therapy (patches, gum, lozenge oral spray etc) or there are other prescribed medications which are very effective and which your doctor or pharmacists will explain to you.
 Getting the right help and support is really important.
 There are many free stop smoking support services which will significantly increase your chances of quitting successfully (see details of services below)

 If you would like to learn about techniques that can help you quit smoking click here.

 Vaping as a young person

-People are often choosing to vape instead of smoke, viewing it as a healthier option.
-Compared to smoking tobacco, e-cigarettes are deemed to be safer; however, there is no research into the long-term effects of their usage.
-Whether a young person chooses to smoke tobacco or vape they are still inhaling nicotine and the younger a person tries nicotine the greater their risk is of addiction.
-As a young person the brain is more vulnerable to the effects of addictive substances than that of a fully developed adult brain.
+Some people are choosing to vape instead of smoke, viewing it as a healthier option.
+However, until long term research has been carried out, we will not know the true health effects of vaping.
+If a young person chooses to smoke tobacco or vape, they are still inhaling nicotine which is highly addictive.
+The younger a person tries nicotine the greater the negative effects can be.
+As a young person the brain is more vulnerable to the effects of addictive substances.
 Nicotine can disrupt brain development, interfere with long-term cognitive functioning, and increase the risk of various mental and physical health problems later in life.
 The safest option is to avoid smoking or vaping completely.

 Help and advice to QUIT smoking